-These interviews are originally from our LBD.Project‘s series of interviews with sex trafficking survivors by Heidi, the LBD.Project social media director.
+These interviews are originally from our Blackout Trafficking (formerly LBD.Project)’s series of interviews with sex trafficking survivors by Heidi, our social media director.
 They were posted on Instagram in the winter of 2017.
 Minor edits have been made to the quotes for clarification.

 Interview With Sex Trafficking Survivor #1